ntessore/angst/docs/twopoint.rst

 * index 5 describes the cross-correlation of field 2 and field 0,
 * etc.

-In particular, cross-correlations for the first :math:`n` fields are contained in the first :math:`T_n = n \, (n + 1) / 2` entries of the sequence.
+In particular, two-point functions for the first :math:`n` fields are contained in the first :math:`T_n = n \, (n + 1) / 2` entries of the sequence.

-To easily generate or iterate over sequences of angular power spectra in standard order, see the :func:`enumerate_spectra` and :func:`spectra_indices` functions.
+To easily generate or iterate over sequences of two-point functions in standard order, see the :func:`enumerate2` and :func:`indices2` functions.